LukeMathWalker/pavex/docs/guide/middleware/index.md

 Middlewares, like request handlers, must return a type that can be converted into a [`Response`][Response] via the [`IntoResponse`][IntoResponse] trait.
-If you want to return a custom type from your request handler, you must implement [`IntoResponse`][IntoResponse] for it.
+If you want to return a custom type from your middleware, you must implement [`IntoResponse`][IntoResponse] for it.

 ## `Next`

 Middlewares **wrap** around the rest of the request processing pipeline.
-They are invoked before the request handler and _all the other middlewares_ that were registered after itself.
+They are invoked before the request handler and _all the other middlewares_ that were registered later.
 The remaining request processing pipeline is represented by the [`Next`][Next] type.

 All middlewares must take an instance of [`Next`][Next] as input.